Expert medical and surgical care in Thailand

 Yes.
 Our partner hospitals meet the same accreditation standards as major Western surgical centres.
 Fellowship-trained colorectal surgeons perform these operations at high volume, and the available data shows complication rates comparable to published international benchmarks.
 Multidisciplinary tumour board review is standard for cancer cases.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

-Choose a JCI-accredited hospital with a dedicated colorectal surgery unit — not a general surgeon handling occasional bowel cases.
+Choose a JCI-accredited hospital with a dedicated colorectal surgery unit, not a general surgeon handling occasional bowel cases.
 Optimise nutrition before travel if possible, as pre-operative albumin levels affect healing.
 Stop smoking at least four weeks before surgery.
 Follow the enhanced recovery protocol your surgical team provides, particularly around early mobilisation and diet advancement.

 When Is Further Treatment Needed?